uog-zkp-lab/zk-abe-backend/README.md

 - Built with Rust for performance and safety
 - Asynchronous handling using Tokio and Warp

+## Dependencies

+  1. Warp: A super-easy, composable, web server framework for warp speeds.
+  2. Serde: A framework for serializing and deserializing Rust data structures efficiently and generically.
+  3. Tokio: An asynchronous runtime for the Rust programming language.
+  4. Rabe: A library for attribute-based encryption schemes.

 ## Installation

 1. **Clone the repository**: